 Why does everything bother me?

-If we allow these feelings to build up it will cause us to dislike others OR overly criticize others.
-So, as you read this article explore your inner world and uncover anything that’s hidden within you.
-And then release any negative and trapped emotions which will help you create a space for positivity to thrive.
+If we allow these negative emotions to accumulate and fester, we may develop a sensitivities to stimuli, dislike for others or excessively criticize them.
+Therefore, as you read this article, I encourage you to delve into your inner world and uncover any hidden aspects within yourself.
+By releasing any negative and trapped emotions, you can create space for positivity to flourish.

-When I’ve explored my emotions, I’ve realized that I’m triggered when people don’t understand me.
-I would get irritated quickly when I’ve felt someone taking a long time to understand what I’m saying.
-Now, I realized that someone needing more information to understand doesn’t mean that they don’t understand me.
-They’re just simply need more information to understand my unique thoughts and situation.
-What is driving your emotions?
+During my own introspection, I discovered that I often feel triggered when others fail to understand me.
+I used to become easily irritated when someone took a long time to grasp what I was saying.
+However, I’ve come to realize that someone needing more information to understand doesn’t necessarily mean that they don’t understand me.
+It simply means that they require additional details to comprehend my unique thoughts and circumstances.

 You may not be able to do this alone.
 If so, invite a friend or a therapist to help you sift through your emotions.
 Or, you can sign up for 20 minutes of Empowerment Coaching, so I can help you through this!
 Remember, your negative emotions are telling you that your mental health needs some attention — quickly!